maggiewolff/maggiewolff.github.io/index.md

 title: ""
 ---

+Welcome!
 I’m a certified data scientist with a passion for using Python to analyze data, uncover insights, and solve real-world problems.